MediSeeUU/MediSeeUU/medctrl-frontend/code_expansion_guide.md

 }
 ```

 What remains is adding this individual provider to the chain of providers.
 Navigate to the `src\shared` directory.
 This directory contains a `Provider` file which represents the chain of providers.
-You can add your provider somehwere between those other providers.
+You can add your provider somewhere between those other providers.
 It does not matter where you put it in general, but if you need data from one of other providers in your context, then you should put your provider as a child of this provider.

 Now you can get this data anywhere in the application if you call the following statement: